 Identify and contact potential recommenders.
 It's a great idea to write a brief profile or bio about yourself to help your recommenders write the best letter possible.

 Start thinking MCAT.
 This high-stakes exam requires knowledge of biology, inorganic chemistry, organic chemistry, and physics, you must really prepare for to do well.
 To gauge your performance, take a free online practice test.

 Register for the MCAT at aamc.org.
 (The basic fee is $300, with additional charges for re-scheduling and other services.)

-Acceptances (and rejections) arrive.
+Acceptances (and rejections) start arriving during the winter and spring of your senior year.
 If you don't get in, reconsider your career options or prepare to apply again next year.

 Relax (for now).
 Classes begin in August.
 Congratulations, future doctor!